nesro/magda/README.md

     NoSafe -- "If noone is about to win, you can get GPS" NoSafe -- "Hold on for a last-minute interaction (Jar, Hellkite) or a better moment when you can win"

-    "Well it's time win the game!" -- "Do you have access Maskwood and Xorn?"
+    "Well it's time win the game!" -- "Fetch for clock and make infinte tapped treasures"

+    "Fetch for clock and make infinte tapped treasures" -- "Do you have access Maskwood and Xorn?"
     YesMX [label="Yes!"]
     NoMX [label="No :("]
     "Do you have access Maskwood and Xorn?" -- YesMX